 - Greatly reduced fear or anxiety before and/or after treatment

 - Comfortable dental care for those who have overactive gag reflexes or difficulty becoming numb

 Our patients who have used sedation dentistry in the past will tell you that it is a relaxing way to get the dental work you need!

 Why is sedation dentistry called sleep dentistry?

 Conscious sedation dentistry is sometimes referred to as “sleep dentistry.”
-This term “sleep dentistry” is not always entirely accurate, as the patient does not usually sleep throughout the procedure.
-Instead, you will likely be in a state of totally relaxed consciousness through which you can still respond to your dentist’s questions.
+The term “sleep dentistry” is not always entirely accurate, as the patient does not usually sleep throughout the procedure.
+Instead you will likely be in a state of totally relaxed consciousness, through which you can still respond to your dentist’s questions.

 Is sedation dentistry safe?

-Yes.
-When administered by a trained and license sedation dentist, sedation dentistry is completely safe.
-Dr. Montz will always keep your comfort and safety in mind, and adjust your sedation accordingly.
+Yes!
+When administered by a trained, licensed sedation dentist, sleep dentistry is completely safe.
+Montz and Maher Dental Group will always keep your comfort and safety in mind and adjust your sedation level accordingly.